 Having the best bed pillow is not only comforting, but also performs an essential role in maintaining the complex structures of the head, neck, shoulders, hips, and spine.
 Moreover, the pillow also helps in keeping the upper body in alignment during sleep, reducing stress and balancing the points in the body.

 Cognitive Therapy for Insomnia

-If you face difficulty in falling asleep and often wake up during the night and having trouble going back to sleep then you might have insomnia.
+If you face difficulty in falling asleep and often wake up during the night and have trouble going back to sleep then you might have insomnia.
 Basically, Insomnia is a sleep disorder that is characterized by difficulty falling and/or staying asleep.
-Cognitive therapy can help people with sleeping disorder.
+Cognitive therapy can help people with sleeping disorders.

 Cognitive therapy or cognitive behavior therapy is a kind of psychotherapy used to treat depression, anxiety disorders, phobias, and other forms of mental disorder.
 It involves recognizing distorted thinking and learning to replace it with more realistic substitute ideas.

 Research indicates that regular exercise can help support sleep duration and sleep quality.
 For reducing stress, mind-body exercises such as yoga can help quiet the parasympathetic nervous system, which can help you relax and sleep better at night.